1989 Callao bombing

-The 1989 Callao bombing was a terrorist attack that occurred on July 5, 1989 in the vicinity of Callao, the main seaport of Peru.
+The 1989 Callao bombing was a terrorist attack that occurred on July 5, 1989, in the vicinity of the port of Callao, the main seaport of Peru.
 The attack targeted Soviet seamen who were stationed in the port, along with their wives.

 Background

 Relations between the governments of Peru and the Soviet Union had become stronger after Mikhail Gorbachev came to power.
 The two countries reached an economic agreement to allow approximately 20 trawlers to fish in the waters of the Constitutional Province of Callao in exchange for a percentage of the fishing remaining in the port.
 Likewise, the Soviet fishermen had permission to land on the Peruvian shore, and several shops in Callao catering exclusively to Soviet visitors were opened.

 Politically, the Gorbachev government gave support to the Alan García government by taking a stand in its favor in the war against the communist insurgency of Sendero Luminoso and the Túpac Amaru Revolutionary Movement.
 In addition, the Soviet government sold helicopters to García to undermine the insurgency.
 This caused SL to take a militant stance against USSR interests in Peru, to the point of despising even civilians of Russian nationality in the South American country.

 In 1986, supporters of Sendero Luminoso (SL) had exploded a bomb targeting Soviet citizens engaged in fishing who had permission from the Peruvian government to be stationed in the port of Callao.
 That same year, SL militants attempted to carry out a massacre at the Soviet embassy in Lima, failing in their attempt.